 The membership in 1988 was 455, 144 non-resident members and an enrollment of 415 in Sunday School.

 Brodie Ambrose resigned in April 1989.

 Eddie Bennett was called as pastor in December 1989 and served until June of 1992.

 Bill Jones became pastor in June of 1993 and was asked to resign in May of 1997.

 Don Phelps became pastor in June of 1998.
 During Bro.
 Don’s tenure, the church went through a time of healing and Bro.
 Don was able to see the completion of a Family Life Center completed and dedicated in February of 2012.
 Kelly Beaver retired as Minister of Music and Youth in April of 2011.
 Bro.
 Jeff Hesley came to the church as the Minister of Music and Youth in February 2012.
 Bro.
+Jeff resigned as Associate Pastor/Minister of Music and Youth November 5th, 2017.
+Bro.
 Don retired from the ministry in October of 2012.